anton9088-new/Flutter-Example/README.md

 ## Flutter Example

 This is an example project with following features:
-- State Management by Provider + ValueNotifier
+- MVVM pattern by Provider + ValueNotifier
 - REST API to load images
 - Gallery and Single photo screens
 - Pagination, Error handling